 ‘Fun’ isn’t a word we’d use to describe it.
-But as a hygiene habit for many a content marketer to adopt, content auditing can be a reliable tactic to prevent wastage, bring clarity to strategy and nourish new audiences at a minimal cost.
+But as a hygiene habit, content auditing can be a reliable tactic to prevent wastage, bring clarity to strategy and nourish new audiences at a minimal cost.

 Imagine you’re the owner of an art gallery.
 Your collection is fantastic – it’s a beauty to behold.
 People wander through the halls and corridors all the time to gaze upon that gorgeous watercolour of a numbat, that captivatingly candid portrait of Huey that fascinating sculpture capturing the soul of Campbell’s chicken soup.